emerge-bii/emerge-bii.github.io/_pages/outreach.md

 -Dr. Alex Cory presented her research to two classes of 9th grade Earth Science students at a high school in Columbia, Maryland.
 February 8, 2022

--Dr. Hannah Holland-Moritz participated with the Skype with a Scientist organization to virtual meet with a 5th grade class and discuss microbes in the tundra, what happens to ecosystems under global climate change, the fun and hard parts of being a scientist, whether viruses are living or dead, and DNA sequencing.
+-Dr. Hannah Holland-Moritz participated with the Skype with a Scientist organization to virtual meet with a 5th grade class and discuss microbes in the tundra, what happens to changing ecosystems, the fun and hard parts of being a scientist, whether viruses are living or dead, and DNA sequencing.
 November 4, 2021